FreeCAD/FreeCAD-documentation/wiki/PartDesign_Bearingholder_Tutorial_II.md

 Obviously, to follow through this tutorial you must activate the PartDesign workbench.

-~~You can find my version of the part created in this tutorial [http://ubuntuone.com/39PTZ3Y3LUnmZzpZQPcJT4 here](http://ubuntuone.com/39PTZ3Y3LUnmZzpZQPcJT4_here.md)~~ *The file is no longer available, a new one will be provided at some later date*.
+~~You can find my version of the part created in this tutorial [http   *//ubuntuone.com/39PTZ3Y3LUnmZzpZQPcJT4 here](http   *//ubuntuone.com/39PTZ3Y3LUnmZzpZQPcJT4_here.md)~~ *The file is no longer available, a new one will be provided at some later date*.

 ## Design data

 The holder should be able to hold a diameter 90mm bearing with a width of up to 33mm (e.g. DIN 630 type 2308 which has an inside diameter of 40mm).
 The bearing requires a shoulder height of at least 4.5mm in the holder (and on the shaft).
 The top part of the holder will be bolted to the bottom with two 12mm bolts.
 The head of such a bolt will require at least 20mm diameter free space.
-There should be a groove on both sides of the bearing able to hold a standard shaft sealing ring DIN 3760: 38x55x7 or 40x55x7 on one side, 50x68x8 on the other side.
+There should be a groove on both sides of the bearing able to hold a standard shaft sealing ring DIN 3760   * 38x55x7 or 40x55x7 on one side, 50x68x8 on the other side.

 The holder will be a sand cast with a minimum wall thickness of 5mm, a draft angle of 2 degrees, and a minimum fillet radius of 3mm.